ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 ![|150x50](https://assets.ubuntu.com/v1/689c4427-icons-taskbar.png)

-Close **xeyes** and **xcalc** by pressing the **cross** icon on the top right corner of each X application window.
+Close `xeyes` and `xcalc` by pressing the `cross` icon on the top right corner of each X application window.

-Xcalc and xeyes are very basic X Windows applications but there are plenty of choices in the Linux ecosystem corresponding to your needs and available out of the box on Ubuntu.
+`xcalc` and `xeyes` are very basic X Windows applications but there are plenty of choices in the Linux ecosystem corresponding to your needs and available out of the box on Ubuntu.

 In the following example, we will use [GNU Octave](https://www.gnu.org/software/octave/index) to perform numerical computation.